Empyema is the medical term for pockets of pus that have collected inside a body cavity.

 They can form if a bacterial infection is left untreated, or if it fails to fully respond to treatment.

-Empyema is a serious condition which requires treatment.
-It can cause fever, chest pains, breathlessness and coughing up mucus – see What are the symptoms?
+Empyema is a serious condition that requires treatment.
+It can cause fever, chest pains, breathlessness and coughing up mucus.

 What causes empyema?